platformatic/semaforo/packages/semaforo-ui/README.md

 ```
 Feature Flags are conceptually boolean values.
 If present or thruty, the flag is set, otherwise it is not.

-## Auth0 Configuration

-[Since this `user` object is created from the `idToken` claims](https://community.auth0.com/t/how-do-i-get-user-metadata-in-the-login/71465), we must specify a namespace for this `flags` custom claim.
+[Since this `user` object is created from the `idToken`](https://community.auth0.com/t/how-do-i-get-user-metadata-in-the-login/71465), we must specify a namespace for this `flags` custom claim.

 In Auth0 this can be configured in a post login rule:

 ```js